CyberMiles/travis/docs/connect-testnet.rst

 Create and fund a test account
 -------------------------------

-Once you attach the ``travis`` to the node as above, you can create a new account on the TestNet.
+Once you attach the ``travis`` to the node as above, create two accounts on the TestNet.

 ::